About the College of Commissioner Service

 College of Commissioner Service

 The College of Commissioner Service (CCS) is designed to help our volunteer serving commissioners grow in their role and continue their knowledge of practices that benefit their pack, troop, or crew.
 The college is being held October 9, 2021 in-person at Saint Paul College, and with Virtual program options.

 Who should attend?

-All commissioners, who have completed Commissioner Basic Training, will benefit from joining the College of Commissioner Service, learning new skills, enjoying fellowship and getting the latest information.
+All commissioners. who have completed Commissioner Basic Training. will benefit from joining the College of Commissioner Service, learning new skills, enjoying fellowship and getting the latest information.
 Other Scouting volunteers are also welcome.

 What Courses Are Available to Take?